 Students who wish to pursue a course in Italy that is above 90 days require a student visa or a national visa.
 You are required to submit a filled in and signed visa application along with a valid passport, letter of acceptance from an Italian University that assures your admission, a valid bank statement proving your financial stability, a copy of your flight itinerary including your return tickets, and a valid medical insurance that covers your entire stay in Italy.

 Natives of EU countries do not need a visa to move to Italy.
 Italian work visas are limited by quotas A student visa may be converted to a work visa at a later stage To apply for an entrepreneur visa, a minimum of 50,000EUR is needed Italy is a popular country with immigrants.
 The country has a rich history and a bright future.
-Read to find out more about how you … [Read more...]
+Read to find out more about how you can … [Read more...]

 A foreign student who wants to study in Italy will have to avail the Italy student visa.
 If a student opts for a course or program that does not extend beyond 90 days, he or she will require a Schengen visa or short stay visa.
 However, if the student opts for a course or program that lasts for more than 90 days, he or she will have to obtain long term student visa or national … [Read more...]